Momenize/Momenize/README.md

 🎓 About Me

     🖥️ 3rd-Year Computer Engineering Student at Vali-e Asr University of Rafsanjan (VRU).
-    📅 Born in 2004, but a proud classic fancier with a love for the timeless.
+    📅 Born in 2004, too young to have adult jobs and too old to date 16 year olds.
     🏫 Certified English Teacher with a TTC Certificate, earned during my 2nd year of university.
     ➗ Skilled in Mathematics, There was a time I had a few students, They all failed math that year.
     🎓 Former Computer Engineering Association Secretary (for 2 months and I failed every task I was given. that's called some resume eh?)

 💼 Professional Experience

-    🚀 Junior Backend Developer at Control Adad for the past 6 months:
+    🚀 Junior Backend Developer at Control Adad since Summer 2024, worked on several projects with ASP.NET Core.
-        Specializing in ASP.NET Core to craft robust backend solutions.

-🛠️ Tools and Technologies

 Languages
 -------------------------------------------------------------------------------------------------